ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 with names matching `weather-station-*`), or devices with a specific status (for example device with status `error` to fix a bug).

-From dashboard you can update your applications, but also rollback to previous version in case of errors.
+From dashboard you can update your applications, but also if enabled, rollback to previous version in case of errors.

+## Apps deployment workflow

+When deploying [archive or static](https://docs.ionoid.io/docs/iot-apps.html#iot-apps) apps Ionoid.io allows you to have chose between the following deployment workflows.

 In the next sections, we consider that you have: